Skip to content

 • Reconstruction loss: \(\mathcal{L}_{rc} = \|\mathbf{x}' - \mathbf{x}\|_2^2\)

-• KL divergence: aligns the local feature distribution to global prototypes.
+• KL divergence: Aligns local feature distribution to global prototypes.

-• The VTC and local model are trained alternately, avoiding additional GPU memory consumption.
+• VTC and local models are trained alternately to avoid extra memory consumption.

 Key Experimental Results

-Main Results — Generalization Accuracy in Model-Heterogeneous FL
+Main Results — Generalization Accuracy in Heterogeneous FL

 Method MNIST CIFAR-10 CIFAR-100 Tiny-ImageNet